Dark ages, a window on the dark sector. Hunting for ultra-light axions: Results and discussion

 In Figure~\ref{fig:SNRLRAI} one can see that for lighter masses, large scale effects only marginally improve constraints; this is again understandable, as the large $\ell$ reach of the LRAI is already powerful enough to allow very high significance detections.
 Going toward heavier masses, on the other hand, large scale effects open up the possibility to detect (or rule out) very small fractions of fuzzy dark matter for all considered masses.
 In particular, the LRAI would enable robust detections of even $0.1\%$ of dark matter in axions, for all the masses considered in this work.

 In Figure~\ref{fig:surveys_comparison} one can find a summary of the SNR reachable, for small scale (top panel) and large scale (bottom panel) effects, for all the instruments and masses considered in this work.
-In this Figure it is included also the hypothetical LRAII instrument, which is given as a comparison.
-This shows that going from a futuristic, but realistic LRAI configuration to a proof-of-principle full Moon coverage would considerably help with small scales effects, but that the small-large scales interplay makes it that the LRAI can already reach the necessary constraining power.
+This Figure also includes the hypothetical LRAII instrument, which is given as a comparison.
+This shows that going from a futuristic, but realistic LRAI configuration to a proof-of-principle full Moon coverage would considerably help with small-scale effects, but that the small-large scales interplay makes it that the LRAI can already reach the necessary constraining power.

-Results presented in this Section are all calculated as direct modifications of angular power spectra.
-A real data analysis would need, on top of observational considerations including foregrounds and systematic effects, to allow for variations of cosmological parameters.
-While as observational investigation is left to a future work, here a Fisher matrix analysis is performed, over the parameters $\left\{ \omega_{\rm b}, \omega_{\rm cdm}, h, n_s, \ln10^{10}A_s\right\}$.
-Our results indicate that for experiments that are competitive for the masses considered, including variations of other cosmological parameters will not considerably change our results.
+In order to assess possible degeneracies with cosmological parameters, a Fisher matrix analysis is performed, over the parameters $\left\{ \omega_{\rm b}, \omega_{\rm cdm}, h, n_s, \ln10^{10}A_s\right\}$.
+Our results indicate that, for experiments that are competitive for the masses considered, including variations of other cosmological parameters will not considerably change our results.

 Using Fisher matrix analyses, the precision in the determination of the axion mass can be studied, assuming this will be detected; in practice, this means taking different $m_a$ as fiducial.